Planning Your Trip

 Pittsburgh’s comeback brought bed and breakfasts and boutique hotels, some in mansions that give you a real feel for the city’s history.
-Several hotels in the East End neighborhoods of Shadyside, Squirrel Hill and East Liberty and in restored buildings like the Mansions on Fifth—a historic building that was home to powerful Pittsburghers—or Ace Hotel, a former YMCA.
+Several hotels in the East End neighborhoods of Shadyside, Squirrel Hill and East Liberty are in restored buildings like the Mansions on Fifth—a historic building that was home to powerful Pittsburghers—or Ace Hotel, a former YMCA.

 The North Side of the city is home to two stadiums, plenty of restaurants, and neighborhoods with restored rowhouses.
 It also hosts the free, three-day Deutschtown Music Festival in July.
 There are plenty of hotels in the area to choose from that keeps you close to the athletic and culinary action.
 Downtown has plenty of hotels to choose from and keeps you close to Point State Park, museums, art galleries, and bike lanes make it easy to explore on two wheels.